Henri Pirenne: Islam and the Early Middle Ages

 According to Pirenne, the real break in Roman history occurred in the 8th century as a result of Arab expansion.
 Islamic conquest of the area of today's south-eastern Turkey, Syria, Palestine, North Africa, Spain and Portugal ruptured economic ties to western Europe, cutting the region off from trade and turning it into a stagnant backwater, with wealth flowing out in the form of raw resources and nothing coming back.
 This began a steady decline and impoverishment so that, by the time of Charlemagne, western Europe had become almost entirely agrarian at a subsistence level, with no long-distance trade.

 In a summary, Pirenne stated that "Without Islam, the Frankish Empire would probably never have existed, and Charlemagne, without Muhammad, would be inconceivable."
 That is, he rejected the notion that barbarian invasions in the 4th and 5th centuries caused the collapse of the Roman Empire.
 Instead, the Muslim conquest of north Africa made the Mediterranean a barrier, cutting western Europe off from the east, enabling the Carolingians, especially Charlemagne, to create a new, distinctly western form of government.
 Pirenne used statistical data regarding money in support of his thesis.
 Much of his argument builds upon the disappearance from western Europe of items that had to come from outside.
 For example, the minting of gold coins north of the Alps stopped after the 7th century, indicating a loss of access to wealthier parts of the world.
 Papyrus, made only in Egypt, no longer appeared in northern Europe after the 7th century; writing reverted to using parchment, indicating its economic isolation.

 Pirenne's thesis did not convince most of the historians at the time of its publication, but historians since that time generally agree it has stimulated debate on the Early Middle Ages, and has provided a provocative example of how periodization would work.
 It continues to inform historical discussion in the 21st century, with more recent debate focusing on whether later archaeological discoveries refute the thesis or demonstrate its fundamental viability.

-Belgian history
+Freshly performed data-analysis of coin-flow around the Mediterrannean during the middle-ages, strongly supports the most basic premise of Pirenne's late-study: A massive collapse and restructuring of Mediterranean trade correlates, chronologically and in other respects, with the rise of the Caliphate beginning in the 7th and 8th centuries.